buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeBattery.md

+# Pset_ElectricFlowStorageDeviceTypeBattery

 Properties of batteries.
 The property set can be used by the predefined type BATTERY of IfcElectricFlowStorageDevice.
 <!-- end of short definition -->